edgenative/junos-irrupdater/README.md

 # junos-irrupdater

-Update IRR Routing Filters on a Juniper Router running Junos
+Create and Maintain Routing Filters on a Juniper Router running Junos

 #### Prerequisits